nelvintan/nelvintan.github.io/financial.md

 - At the roughly the same date for 10 years, withdraw 40k SGD worth of cash/investments from your SRS account.
 - On the 10th year, withdraw everything that is left.
 - E.g., if the retirement age for the SRS account is 63, then you may start the withdrawal process after your 63rd birthday.

-**Roboinvestors.** One might often wonder if it is worth using roboinvestors instead of investing through trading platforms (as mentioned above).
-It turns out that if we are planning to invest a large amount of money for the long run, then the cost of roboinvestors eventually exceeds the cost of investing through trading platforms -- for a more concrete comparison, see this [case study](https://www.reddit.com/r/singaporefi/comments/t1u7yf/1000_is_all_you_need_for_diy_to_be_cheaper_than/) illustrating that $1000 is all you need for investing through trading plaforms to be cheaper than roboinvestors.

 *(Other things that might be of financial interest: lasting power of attorney, and writing of will -- explanations of these are omitted here.)*